K.S.A. Chapter 66 - Kansas Code of Public Utilities

 Excerpt From Article 2–Railroads

-Current through end of 2021 legislative session; Last amended 2004
+Current through end of 2024 Session

 66-273 Permitting trains, engines or cars to stand on public highway.